sketchplugins/plugin-directory/README.md

 - [Sort Selected Layers](https://github.com/ludovic-loridan/sketch-sort-selected-layers), by Ludovic Loridan: A handy plugin to sort layers or artboards by Y or by X position.
 - [Specify (alpha)](https://specifyapp.com), by Specify SAS: Export styles and assets to your Specify Libraries.
 - [Spell Check Whole Page](https://github.com/Tallwave/sketch-spellcheck-all-layers), by Tallwave: A basic spellchecker that checks all layers on a page in Sketch
+- [Spelly](https://spelly.io), by Pavlo Bielik: Spell checker by Spelly with auto-scanner, suggestions, and other powerful features
 - [Squash](https://github.com/mcansh/squash-sketchplugin), by Logan McAnsh <logan@mcan.sh> (https://mcan.sh): Export and optimize images with Realmac Squash
 - [Sr Measure](https://github.com/endswithak/sketch-measure-react), by Erik Myers: A sketch plugin to export your designs as react applications.
 Quickly share design specs, css, and assets.
 - [Stark](http://www.getstark.co), by Stark Lab, Inc.: Ensure your design is accessible and high contrast for every type of color blindness.